emlearn/emlearn-micropython/paper/paper.md

 The emlearn-micropython software package provides a selection of machine learning inference algorithms, along with some Digital Signal Processing functions.
 They have been selected based on what is useful and commonly used in embedded systems.
-Table 1. provides an listing of the provided functionality.
+Table \ref{identifier} provides an listing of the provided functionality.

 The software is distributes as MicroPython native modules[@micropython_native_module].
 A MicroPython native module contains a combination of machine code (compiled from C) and MicroPython interpret byte-code (compiled from Python).